LucasJMO/E6Plus/classes/Soldier.md

 **Weapon and Armor Proficiency**: A Soldier is proficient with all simple and martial weapons and with all armor (heavy, medium, and light) and shields (including tower shields).

-**Bonus Feat**: At 2nd, 4th, and 6th level a Soldier gains a bonus feat in addition to any feats from their normal level progression.
+**Bonus Feat**: At 4th and 6th level a Soldier gains a bonus feat in addition to any feats from their normal level progression.

 **Combat Focus**(Ex): A Soldier begins any combat encounter with one charge of combat focus per class level.
 He may expend a charge of combat focus at any time to reroll any die roll he makes.
 Expending a charge of combat focus requires the use of a swift action (or an immediate action if it is not the Soldier's turn), regaining all charges requires a full round action.

 **Active Assault**(Ex): A 2nd level Soldier gains the ability to take his 5-foot steps out of turn.
 If on his turn he would have been allowed to take a 5-foot step but elected not to, he may expend an immediate action any time before his next turn to take a 5-foot step.
-If he took a 5-foot step (or any other form of movement) on his previous turn, he may still expend an immediate action to take a 5-foot step, but if he does, he may not take any other forms of movement on his next turn.
+If he uses this ability he may not use any form of movement on his next turn.

 **Pack Mule**(Ex): A 3rd level Soldier suffers no penalties for carrying a medium load, and may retrieve or store items from/to his person with a swift action, and without provoking an attack of opportunity.